miso-lims/miso-lims/docs/user_manual/barcode_label_printers.md

 # Barcode Label Printers

 MISO pages can be printed to any printer that is installed on the computer you are using.
 No extra configuration is required to do this.
 Printing barcode labels to label printers does require some configuration, however.
+Brady and Zebra label printers are supported.

 ## Printers List